chapel-lang/chapel/doc/rst/language/spec/ranges.rst

 ======

-A *range* is a first-class, constant-space representation of a regular sequence of indices of either integer, boolean, or enumerated type.
-Ranges support iteration over the sequences they represent and are the basis for defining domains (:ref:`Chapter-Domains`).
+A *range* is a first-class, constant-space representation of a regular sequence of values.
+These values are typically integers, though ranges over bools, enums, and other types are also supported.
+Ranges support serial and parallel iteration over the sequences of values they represent as well as an alegbra of operations such as counting, striding, intersection, shifting, and comparisons.
+Ranges form the basis for defining rectangular domains (:ref:`Chapter-Domains`) and arrays in Chapel.

 Ranges are presented as follows: